 There is no right to access Chicago Public Schools students, staff, school facilities or data for research purposes.
 Access may be granted when determined to be in the best interests of the Board.
 If access is granted, a researcher may only access schools, students, staff, school facilities and data relevant to the research as approved by the RRB.

-The RRB meets monthly to evaluate all forms (i.e. new submissions, resubmissions, modifications, and extensions) of requests to conduct research.
+The RRB meets every six weeks to evaluate proposals to conduct research.
 Decisions resulting from the research review process will be emailed to the requestor, as well as to appropriate CPS staff.
-Decision letters are typically sent within one week of the review date as dictated by the RRB Review Calendar.
+Decision letters are typically sent within one week of the review meeting date as dictated by the RRB Review Calendar.
 External researchers may not begin any research activities or obtain data for research purposes without first following the procedures outlined and securing the necessary approvals.

 Principles/Criteria for Review

 - The proposed research must directly provide educational value to the Chicago Public Schools or the Board of Education or to the field of education generally.

 - The proposed research addresses an identified research priority of the district and does not duplicate research already occurring in the district